bxcodec/dbresolver/README.md

 	// open database for primary
 	dbPrimary, err := sql.Open("postgres", rwPrimary)
 	if err != nil {
-		panic(err)
+		log.Print("go error when connecting to the DB")
 	}
-	//configure the DBs for other setup eg, tracing, etc
+	// configure the DBs for other setup eg, tracing, etc
 	// eg, tracing.Postgres(dbPrimary)

 	// open database for replica
 	dbReadOnlyReplica, err := sql.Open("postgres", readOnlyReplica)
 	if err != nil {
-		panic(err)
+		log.Print("go error when connecting to the DB")
 	}
-	//configure the DBs for other setup eg, tracing, etc
+	// configure the DBs for other setup eg, tracing, etc
 	// eg, tracing.Postgres(dbReadOnlyReplica)

-	connectionDB := dbresolver.WrapDBs(dbPrimary, dbReadOnlyReplica)
+	connectionDB := dbresolver.NewResolver(
+		dbresolver.WithPrimaryDBs(dbPrimary),
+		dbresolver.WithReplicaDBs(dbReadOnlyReplica),
+		dbresolver.WithLoadBalancer(dbresolver.RoundRobinLB))

-	//now you can use the connection for all DB operation _, err = connectionDB.ExecContext(context.Background(), "DELETE FROM book WHERE id=$1") // will use primaryDB if err != nil {
+	// now you can use the connection for all DB operation _, err = connectionDB.ExecContext(context.Background(), "DELETE FROM book WHERE id=$1") // will use primaryDB if err != nil {
-		panic(err)
-	}
+		log.Print("go error when executing the query to the DB", err) }
 	_ = connectionDB.QueryRowContext(context.Background(), "SELECT * FROM book WHERE id=$1") // will use replicaReadOnlyDB

+	// Output:
+	//
 }

 ```